sqlsizer/ps-sqlsizer/README.md

 # Use cases
 **SqlSizer** can help you with:
  - making copies of Microsoft SQL Server or Azure SQL databases with a subset of data from the original database
- - doing comparision of subsets (comparing only data that you are interested in)
+ - doing comparison of subsets (comparing only data that you are interested in)
  - copying schemas/tables/data to the same or different database or to Azure BLOB storage
  - getting the database object model that you can use to implement your own data management logic
  - extracting selected data from your database in CSV, JSON format to file